-- 1.0 Participant Notification of Non-discrimination FDLE does not discriminate on the basis of race, color, religion, national origin, sex, disability or age in the delivery of services, benefits or in employment. - 2.0 Title VI of the Civil Rights Act of 1964 The recipient or subrecipient at any tier, must comply with all applicable requirements of 28 CFR § 42, specifically including any applicable requirements in Subpart E that relate to an equal employment opportunity program.
+- 1.0 Participant Notification of Non-discrimination FDLE does not discriminate on the basis of race, color, religion, national origin, sex, disability or age in the delivery of services, benefits or in employment. - 2.0 Title VI of the Civil Rights Act of 1964 The recipient, or subrecipient at any tier, must comply with Title VI of the Civil Rights Act of 1964, 42 U.S.C. § 2000d, and the DOJ implementing regulations, 28 C.F.R. pt.
+42, subpts.
+C & D, which prohibits discrimination in federally assisted programs based on race, color, and national origin in the delivery of services. - 3.0 Equal Employment Opportunity Program (EEOP) The recipient and/or implementing agency must comply with all applicable requirements in 28 C.F.R. § 42, Subpart E, including preparing a Verification Form within 120 days from the initial award date and annually thereafter, and preparing an EEO Plan if required.

-Equal Employment Opportunity Certification (EEOC) - The recipient must submit an EEO Certification annually within 120 days of award.

-Equal Employment Opportunity Program (EEOP) - The recipient and/or implementing agency must comply with all applicable requirements in 28 C.F.R. §42, Subpart E.

-Recipients are advised to use the Office for Civil Rights EEO Reporting Tool to satisfy this condition (https://ojp.gov/about/ocr/eeop.htm).
+Recipients are required to use the Office for Civil Rights EEO Reporting Tool to satisfy this condition (https://ojp.gov/about/ocr/eeop.htm).